Marcel Duchamp: Leaving "retinal art" behind

 In his studio he mounted a bicycle wheel upside down onto a stool, spinning it occasionally just to watch it.
 Although it is often assumed that the Bicycle Wheel represents the first of Duchamp's "Readymades", this particular installation was never submitted for any art exhibition, and it was eventually lost.
 However, initially, the wheel was simply placed in the studio to create atmosphere: "I enjoyed looking at it just as I enjoy looking at the flames dancing in a fireplace."

 After World War I started in August 1914, with his brothers and many friends in military service and himself exempted (due to a heart murmur), Duchamp felt uncomfortable in Paris.
 Meanwhile, Nude Descending a Staircase No. 2 had scandalized Americans at the Armory Show, and helped secure the sale of all four of his paintings in the exhibition.
 Thus, being able to finance the trip, Duchamp decided to emigrate to the United States in 1915.
 To his surprise, he found he was a celebrity when he arrived in New York in 1915, where he quickly befriended art patron Katherine Dreier and artist Man Ray.
 Duchamp's circle included art patrons Louise and Walter Conrad Arensberg, actress and artist Beatrice Wood and Francis Picabia, as well as other avant-garde figures.
 Though he spoke little English, in the course of supporting himself by giving French lessons, and through some library work, he quickly learned the language.
 Duchamp became part of an artist colony in Ridgefield, New Jersey, across the Hudson River from New York City.

 For two years the Arensbergs, who would remain his friends and patrons for 42 years, were the landlords of his studio.
 In lieu of rent, they agreed that his payment would be The Large Glass.
 An art gallery offered Duchamp $10,000 per year in exchange for all of his yearly production, but he declined the offer, preferring to continue his work on The Large Glass.

 Société Anonyme

-Duchamp created the Société Anonyme in 1920, along with Katherine Dreier and Man Ray.
-This was the beginning of his lifelong involvement in art dealing and collecting.
-The group collected modern art works, and arranged modern art exhibitions and lectures throughout the 1930s.
+Duchamp created the Société Anonyme in 1920, along with Katherine Dreier and Man Ray, as an experimental exhibition context that predates the Museum of Modern Art as the first modern art collection in the US.

-By this time Walter Pach, one of the coordinators of the 1913 Armory Show, sought Duchamp's advice on modern art.
-Beginning with Société Anonyme, Dreier also depended on Duchamp's counsel in gathering her collection, as did Arensberg.
-Later Peggy Guggenheim, Museum of Modern Art directors Alfred Barr and James Johnson Sweeney consulted with Duchamp on their modern art collections and shows.